A Connected Curriculum

 Measuring IMPACT of a Connected Curriculum

-Evaluation of a STEAM approach to curriculum planning and implementation showed a particular impact in the following areas:
+Evaluation of our STEAM approach to curriculum planning and implementation in 2018-19 showed particular impact in the following areas:

 - an improvement in oracy and the use of key vocabulary across STEAM topics